USDA-FSA/fsa-design-system/guides/accessibility/color-and-contrast.md

 1. Identify sections which use color to convey information.
 2. Check to see if the information is conveyed in another way visually and programmatically.

+## Exceptions

+* <strong>Large Text:</strong> Large-scale text and images of large-scale text have a contrast ratio of at least <a href="https://www.w3.org/WAI/WCAG20/quickref/#visual-audio-contrast-contrast">3:1</a>;
+* <strong>Incidental:</strong> Text or images of text that are part of an inactive user interface component, that are pure decoration, that are not visible to anyone, or that are part of a picture that contains significant other visual content, have no contrast requirement.
+* <strong>Logotypes:</strong> Text that is part of a logo or brand name has no minimum contrast requirement.

 ## Examples